Islam in Belarus: In Russian Empire

-According to legend, Paskevich also brought a group of local residents from Iran, whom he settled in Gomel.
+According to legend, Paskevich also brought a group of residents from Iran, whom he settled in Gomel.
 No direct data on this has yet been found, but this is known.
 From the former Persian subjects who swore allegiance to the Russian Tsar, on Paskevich's initiative, the Transcaucasian Muslim Cavalry Regiment was formed, consisting of six hundred men, led by "sultans".
 Azerbaijanis (who still make up a significant part of the population of Iran) and other peoples of Transcaucasia served in the regiment.
 The Muslim Cavalry Regiment fought bravely, but the hot temper of the horsemen was difficult to contain even with the drill of the Tsarist army.
 And in 1857, after a rebellion broke out, the regiment was disbanded.
 Perhaps some of his former horsemen could have been settled in the Gomel estate of the Paskeviches.

 According to the data provided by the philologist A.F.
 Rogalev, by the end of the 19th century, the area of today's Krylov Street (then called Asia) was inhabited by Kurds.
 According to some assumptions, representatives of this ancient people, who are still fighting for their survival and independence in Turkey, Iraq and Iran, could have been brought from the Caucasus by the Paskeviches, who participated in colonial wars there.
 During the war with Iran in 1826-1828, Ivan Paskevich managed to win over the Kurdish troops led by Hassan-aga to his side.
 It is very likely that the Kurds could also have arrived here after the Russo-Turkish War of 1877-1878.
 So, perhaps, a leader from some Kurdish tribe settled on Asia (Krylov) Street, for example, from the Zaza Kurdish tribe living south of Lake Van, and his name was Zaza-beg, or Zaa-bek (Zaa is a diminutive of the Kurdish name Zaki), etc. Hence Zabeg.
 Be that as it may, even today some of the residents of this street are distinguished by their black hair, dark skin, and an unearthly gleam in their eyes.